exhu/miod/docs/rev4.rst

-                                type, enum etc.) name as string weak<typename>                  Plain object instance pointer type in release weak_ref<typename>              WeakRef<> in debug/release
+                                type, enum etc.) name as string weak<typename>                  Plain object instance pointer type in release weak_ref<typename>              WeakRef<> in debug/release cast<typename>(a)               Converts type, if typename == class, then returns null in debug mode if 'a' is not a descendant of 'typename'.
+May crash in release. cast_inst<class>(a)             Checks if 'a' is 'class' descendant, returns null otherwise.
 =============================  ==============================================